KarrLab/gdoc_down/README.md

 The program will save the file with the same name and path as the Google document but with the `.tex` extension.

-The program has two special features for handling LaTeX files:
+The program has several special features for handling LaTeX files:
 * The program will ignore all images.
 This allows the user to place images inside the Google document for convenience and to use `includegraphics` to embed images in compile PDF files.
 * The program will convert all Google document comments to PDF comments.
+* The program ignores all page breaks.

 For example:
 `gdoc2tex.py MyDoc.gdoc` will place the content of `MyDoc` in `MyDoc.tex`.